Richland Northeast High School

 Richland Northeast High School is a public high school in Columbia, South Carolina.
 Richland Northeast, often abbreviated as RNE, RNH, or RNHS, was founded in 1978 to handle the excessive population of students at Spring Valley High School.
 Spring Valley is now Richland Northeast's largest rival in sporting events.
-Richland Northeast is one of five high schools in Richland County School District 2 (RSD2).
+Richland Northeast is one of five high schools in Richland County School District 2 (R2).

-Service area

-Richland Northeast is the zoned high school for dependent children living on the grounds of Fort Jackson.

-Demographics

-Student diversity

-RNE is 66 percent black, 22 percent white, 8 percent Hispanic, 2 percent Asian, and 1 percent two or more races.

-54% of students participate in a free or reduced-price lunch program.

 Magnet programs

-Richland Northeast is home to four magnet programs:
+Richland Northeast is home to three magnet programs: